 As Technical Director, Geoff played an integral part in the BAR team’s rise up the F1 order, culminating in a second place finish in the 2004 World Constructors’ Championship standings.
 In 2007, Geoff would move to Red Bull Racing, helping the team move from mid-pack to challenging for regular race wins before stepping down as Technical Director in 2009.

-Following a brief spell at the all-new Hispania Racing Team, Geoff returned to Brackley, now operating under the Mercedes name, at the end of 2011, adding three more Constructors’ titles to his tally as Mercedes-AMG Petronas Motorsport claimed an historic hat-trick of crowns in 2014, 2015 and 2016.
+Following a brief spell at the all-new Hispania Racing Team, Geoff returned to Brackley, now operating under the Mercedes name, at the end of 2011, adding three four more Constructors’ titles to his tally as Mercedes-AMG Petronas Motorsport claimed an historic hat-trickquadruple of crowns in 2014, 2015 and, 2016 and 2017.

 |Date of birth:||23 December 1959|

 |Place of birth:||Southampton, UK|